We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - decreased joint motion

-- any weakness, fatigue, or sensation changes
+- any weakness, fatigue, or changes in sensation

 - decreased ability to perform self-care tasks

-- cording in your armpit or along your arm, which may only appear when you raise your arm.
+- cording in your armpit or along your arm, which may only appear when you raise your arm

 - increased swelling in your arm, trunk, chest, or neck

 Don’t ignore symptoms.
 The earlier your symptoms are assessed and treated, the better.
 Your oncologist should evaluate you, too.
 They may find it appropriate to refer you to an orthopedist, neurologist, or physical therapist.

 It’s important to note that symptoms may not appear for several weeks, months, or even years after you finish initial breast cancer treatment.
 This isn’t unusual.
 Don’t assume they’ll resolve on their own over time.